knQzx/QIWI/README.md

 # QIWI
 Hello everyone!
 This is a script based on the QIWI API.
 It contains functions that reduce the work of a person.
 Also, this script can be used to help people who make payments in their, for example, Telegram Bot store.
+You can use this to track transactions to your QIWI account.
+You can attach this to a separate database and check every second whether a payment has been received or not.
+If you have entered, then just fill in the data in this database.

 # QIWI FROM STORE